 At the hotel

-Spa, fitness classes, bikes to borrow, free WiFi throughout.
+Spa, fitness classes, bikes to borrow, electric bikes to rent, free WiFi throughout.
 In rooms: flatscreen TVs, iPod dock, bathrobes and slippers, free bottled water, Rerum Natura bath products.

 Our favourite rooms

 Pared-down and individually decorated, each of the 11 rooms makes the most of the manor’s quirky layout.
 Right under the eaves, Cocoon rooms make up for their smaller size with an in-room bath tub for indulgent soaks.
 Photographs of riding boots and a splash of tartan give the Blue Suite contemporary country flair; its three dormer windows look out over the manor and let in plenty of light.

 The hotel's heated outdoor pool is open in the summer months.

 The manor’s bijou spa has a steam room, sauna and two cabins for treatments inspired by round-the-world traditions.
 A North African black soap scrub leaves skin baby-soft and moisturised; for a relaxing massage, choose between soothing Balinese strokes or a knot-untangling Polynesian ritual.